DaithiShan/spaceambush/testing.md

   }
   ```

 ### Functionality Testing

-#### Game Page
+#### Game Play

-The game page contains the most important features, and my priority was to make sure that it delivered an excellent experience regardless of device or browser.
+The game play is a combination of the most important features, and my priority was to make sure that it delivered an excellent experience regardless of device or browser.

-- Bug Discovered - **Aliens Freezing as Sitting Ducks on Click/Tap**
+- Bug Discovered - **Aliens Freezing in Up position on Click/Tap**

   - This was one of the most immediately obvious bugs from friends testing the game.
-All the aliens would pop out and ambush the user, and then hide again using a basic setTimeout.
-However, if the user kept clicking on the alien, they would freeze in a sitting duck position.
+The aliens would pop out and ambush the user.
+And then the aliens would normally hide again using a basic setTimeout.
+But if the user kept clicking on the alien, they would freeze in an Up position.

 - Fix Applied:

-  - I added a css function on click, which made sure that the aliens went back behind the plants after you tapped them.
-This runs in addition to the setTimeout, as they still need to pop in and out even if you ignore them.
+  - I added a simple CSS effect to my whackAlienOne and smackAlienTwo functions, which made sure that the aliens went back behind the plants after you tapped or clicked on them.
+This functionality runs in addition to the basic setTimeout for the Up position, as the aliens still need to pop in and out even if you completely ignore them.

-- Bug Discovered - **Multiple Scores by Furious Tapping/Clickingp**
+- Bug Discovered - **Cheat Scores by Furious Tapping/Clickingp**

   - This was one of the most SATISFYING bugs to SQUASH.

-Even with the identification of the bug above, and its applied fix, some of my friends were still able to cheat the game.
-They would tap very quickly before the css fix could be applied to score multiple points on a single alien.
+  - Even with the identification and fix of the CSS bug above, some of my friends were still able to cheat the game.
+They would tap very quickly on the aliens multiple times before the new CSS fix above could be applied.
+The result is they would score multiple points on a single attack.

   - In order to keep the visual effect of the alien turning yellow after being shot, I did not want the alien to disappear immediately on being clicked.

-My original goal had been to make sure he did not freeze, not to vanish him before the nice visual feedback of him turning yellow!
+  - My original goal had been to make sure the alien did not freeze on Up.
+I did not to disappear the alien before the nice visual feedback of the alien turning yellow on being attacked!

 - Fix Applied:

-  - I added isWhacked = False / True as a boolean property to every alien, and set the value to true after every tap or click on an alien.
-Then I reset the values to false before the aliens popped out again.
-I can't describe how satisfied I was to discover this fix, and eliminate the insanely high scores of some of the cheating testers!
+  - I added isWhacked = False / True as a boolean value to every alien within my ambush() and whackAlienOne/smackAlienTwo functions.

+  - I set the value to true after every tap or click on an alien.

+  - Then I reset the values to false within ambush before function told the aliens to pop out again.

+  - I can't describe how satisfied I was to discover this fix by myself, and eliminate the insanely high scores of some of the cheating testers!

 - Bug Discovered - **Multiple Scores by Furious Tapping/Clickingp**